smolt/ldc-iphone-dev/README.md

 $ tools/iphoneos-ldc2 -arch armv7 -c hello.d
 ```

-This only gives you a .o file but using Xcode and a provisioning profile you could link, codesign, bundle, and run it on an iOS device.
-A sample Xcode [project](#sample-hellod-project) does just that if you have a provisioning profile.
+This only gives you a .o file but using Xcode and a provisioning
+profile you could link, code sign, bundle, and run it on an iOS
+device.
+A sample Xcode [project](#sample-hellod-project) does just
-Without a provisioning profile, you can still try out D with the iOS Simulator.
+that if you have a provisioning profile.
+Without a provisioning
+profile, you can still try out D with the iOS Simulator.

 To generate code for the iOS Simulator, just change the `-arch`
 option: